ms/buildtogether.tech/src/debugging.md

 however, are made many times, like invoking methods with the wrong arguments (e.g., passing a string instead of an integer).

-[% b Brown2017 %] also compared <span i="error!misperception of
+[% b Brown2017 %] also compared [% i "error!misperception of
-frequency">the mistakes novices actually make</span> with what their teachers thought they made.
+frequency" %]the mistakes novices actually make[% /i %] with what their teachers thought they made.
 They found that, "…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators' experience had